 - If the match result is evaluated incorrectly for some unknown reason, admins can fix it based on the replay file (replay files are accessible for users after logging in).

 - You need to submit a source code AND compiled bot (we will never publish or use your sources - we need them only for automated plagiarism check).
 We accept bots coded either as standard C++ BWAPI AI Modules or Proxy Bots or in JAVA (using BWMirror or JNIBWAPI).
 C++ bots need to be compiled as DLL or EXE files, Java bots as runnable JAR.

-- Using BWTA libraries is allowed and encouraged.
-If you have some additional special requirements (external programs, libraries, etc.), let us know.
+- Using BWTA or similar libraries is allowed and encouraged.
+If you have some special requirements (external programs, libraries, etc.), let us know.